Updated on 3/9/2023

 Dialectical behavior therapy (DBT) is a type of psychotherapy (talk therapy).
 More specifically, it’s an evidence-based form of the widely-used cognitive behavior therapy (CBT).
 DBT is used in individual therapy, group therapy, and in the growing-in-popularity internet-based online dialectical behavior therapy or phone therapy.
 Actually, it’s almost always used in combination of all three of these forms.

-DBT is different from what most people think of when “therapy” comes to mind, and there are various dialectical behavior therapy techniques that are used during treatment.
+Dialectical behavioral therapy is different from what most people think of when “therapy” comes to mind, and there are various dialectical behavior therapy techniques that are used during treatment.
 At its core, DBT can be very effective in treating people who experience deeply intense, extreme emotions.
 Research suggests that DBT for borderline personality disorder, DBT for PTSD, and DBT for other disorders is hugely successful.
 In fact, one study even shows that 77% of DBT patients no longer met the criteria for a borderline personality disorder (BPD) diagnosis after one year of DBT treatment.

 Keep reading to learn more about DBT, including the basic components, techniques that are used, if you can do it on your own, and how you can find a therapist who’s trained in DBT therapy techniques.

-4 Components of DBT
+Core Components of DBT

 The principles of dialectical behavior therapy techniques are built on a few fundamental ideals.
 First, it was developed on the foundations of both science and philosophy.
 The first two core beliefs of DBT are “I am doing the best that I can” and “I need to learn new ways to do better and try harder.”
 Finally, a major thought in DBT is that everything in life is connected.
 The only stable, constant thing we can trust or rely on is that change is unavoidable.